pthom/imgui_datascience/README.rst

         :width: 200
         :alt: Demo on YouTube

-Compatible with python 2 and python3.
+Compatible with python 3 (not with python 2.7)

 Acknowledgments
 ===============